OSGeo/OSGeoLive-doc/en/overview/52nWPS_overview.rst

 The 52°North `Web Processing Service (WPS) <../standards/wps_overview.html>`_ enables web access to geospatial processing algorithms provided by Sextane, ArcGIS Server, or custom developed functions.
-Algorithms may be as simple as determining the difference in influenza cases between two different seasons), or as complicated as a global climate change model.
+Algorithms may be as simple as determining the difference in influenza cases between two different seasons, or as complicated as a global climate change model.

 .. image:: ../../images/screenshots/1024x768/52n_test_client.png
   :scale: 50 %